Bullet Blender Beads FAQs

 Can I use bulk beads for RNA extraction and analysis?

 There are differing observations regarding this.
 Some insist that using a stabilization reagent during homogenization is sufficient to protect your RNA from degradation.
 Others report a shift in the 18S and 28S peak when bulk beads are used.
 Next Advance has observed researcher data with low RIN values when non-certified, bulk beads were used to homogenize samples.
-For this reason we recommend that certified RNase free materials be used when the homogenization goal is to extract RNA.
+For this reason, we recommend that certified RNase free materials be used when the homogenization goal is to extract RNA.

 I bought bulk materials.
 Can I make my beads RNase free?